Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

   - When you tried to debug an application running on a connected target device through the **Debug As > Tizen Native Application – Attach **menu, you could not attach the debugger to the application in the **Debug Configurations** dialog.
 This bug has been fixed.
   - When you exported a package with multiple projects to a CLI project, and one of the projects was a Static and Shared Library project, the information of the referenced library project was not set in the def.prop file of the reference project.
 This bug has been fixed.
 - Native UI Builder
-  - The Tizen Store did not accept a wearable circle application developed by the native UI Builder, because some blacklist APIs were used in the Builder.
+  - The Tizen Store did not accept a wearable circle application developed by the native UI Builder, because some blacklist API set were used in the Builder.
 This bug has been fixed.
   - When an event handler was added to a view layout, if the view layout contained an event-handler-added UI component, an error occurred.
 This bug has been fixed.
 - Emulator
   - Due to an internal problem, the ECP CLI did not provide the correct acceleration values of the 3-axis sensors.
 This bug has been fixed.